Julie Guthman (2004)

 Julie Guthman (2011)

-Welcome to the Duke University Libraries' research guide for the Dean's University course, Food Studies: Interdisciplinary Approaches to Why, What, and How We Eat!
+Welcome to the Duke University Libraries' research guide for the University course, Food Studies: Interdisciplinary Approaches to Why, What, and How We Eat!

 This guide offers a selection of resources about the emerging world of food studies.
 This "Getting Started" page contains resources relevant to events and readings for this course.